sandropaganotti-zz/waitress-2.0/README.md

 # Waitress (2.0)
-An educational application done with NodeJS and AngularJS
+An educational application for the MEAN (MongoDB Express AngularJS NodeJS) stack